tallurin/aws-directory-service-admin-guide/doc_source/microsoftadbasestep4.md

 # Step 4: Verify That the Base Test Lab Is Operational<a name="microsoftadbasestep4"></a>

 Use the following procedure to verify that the test lab has been set up successfully before adding on additional test lab guide modules\.
-This procedure verifies that your Windows Server is configured appropriately, can connect to the corp\.example\.com domain, and be used to administer your AWS Managed Microsoft AD forest\.
+This procedure verifies that your Windows Server is configured appropriately, can connect to the corp\.example\.com domain, and be used to administrator your AWS Managed Microsoft AD forest\.

 **To verify that the test lab is operational**